How to shape eyebrows

 How to find the right eyebrow shade?

-This all depends on whether you want to go for your most natural colour or define your eyebrows more strongly.
-Perhaps your hair colour is dyed, so you want to find a complementary hue that has nothing to do with your natural hair colour.
-Or perhaps your brows are naturally sparser and lighter than the colour of your barnet and so you want them to get a bit of a boost.
+This all depends on whether you want to go for your most natural color or define your eyebrows more strongly.
+Perhaps your hair color is dyed, so you want to find a complementary hue that has nothing to do with your natural hair color.
+Or perhaps your brows are naturally sparser and lighter than the color of your barnet and so you want them to get a bit of a boost.
 Whatever look you’re after, just like finding that hair shade that suits your skin tone, this is about finding the best match for you.

 For a Natural Look

 For a natural look, check your genetic hair color, as this typically matches your eyebrows.
 If not exactly, it’s likely to be in the same family of shades.
 But look closer – your hair is made up of lots of differently hued strands, so you should follow the same rule with your brows and mix and match shades to create a 3D and more natural look.

 For a Bolder Look